+SUBMISSION REQUIREMENTS

+POINTS

+SECTION 0: BUILDING INFORMATION 0

+Building Details:

-SUBMISSION REQUIREMENTS SECTION POINTS SECTION 0: BUILDING INFORMATION Building Details: Enter the following information in the portal section: Number of floors in the building BOMA Certified Total Building Area Square Footage BOMA Certified Office Rentable Area Square Footage Other Certified Rentable Area Square Footage (where applicable) such as lab space, retail space, other mixed or multi-use areas).
-Year Constructed or Open 0.1 Describe the following: Building Description: Provide a summary of the physical description of the building(s), property, and location.
-Include details on the mixed-use or public assembly component including ratio for each use.
-Describe what brings visitors to the property and how the use adds value to the property.
-Maximum of 350 words Attach the following:
+Enter the following information in the TOBY portal section: a.
+Number of floors in the building. b.
+BOMA Certified Total Building Area Square Footage. c.
+BOMA Certified Office Rentable Area Square Footage. d.
+Other Certified Rentable Area Square Footage (where applicable) such as lab space, retail space, other mixed or multi-use areas). e.
+Year Constructed or Open.

+0.1 Describe the following:

+Building Description: Provide a summary of the physical description of the building(s), property, and location.
+Include details on the mixed-use or public assembly component including ratio for each use .
+Describe what brings visitors to the property and how the uses add value to the property.
+Maximum of 350 words Attach the following: Attach the following.
 0.2 - TOBY Inspection Verification Form provided by local BOMA association and signed by a local TOBY judge.

-0.3 Attach the following photographs of your building(s):

-- a.
-2 Exterior of the building(s) (front & rear) - b.
-1 Interior (lobby and hallways) - c.
-2 Mixed/Multiple Use Areas - d.
-1 Standard tenant area (Mixed-use and Public Assembly up to 3) - e.
-1 Central plant or main mechanical room (chiller, fire pump or boiler room) - f.
-2 Additional photographs, the subject matter of which is the entrant's choice

-0.4 - Attach the following Awards Ceremony Photographs:

-- a.
-In addition to the competition photos, all regional and International entrants must upload one high-resolution (minimum 300 dpi, 1,500 pixels wide or larger) color JPEG (JPG) of the building's exterior for display at the awards ceremonies. - b.
+This is a mandatory requirement, and the applicant will be disqualified if it is not uploaded for the regional competition.
+0.3 Attach the following photographs of your building(s): (Upload and save each photo separately.)
+No collages or text allowed.
+Separately, no conages of text anowed. - O Futuring of the huilding (a) a.
+2 Exterior of the building(s). b.
+1 Interior (lobby and hallways). c.
+2 Mi xed/Multiple/Public Use Areas. d.
+1 Standard tenant area (Mixed-use and Public Assembly - up to 3). e.
+1 Central plant or main mechanical room (chiller, fire pump or boiler room). f.
+2 Additional photographs, the subject matter of which is the entrant's choice.
+0.4 - Attach the following Awards Ceremony Photographs: 0.4 - Attach the following Awards beremony r hotographs. a la addition to the competition photon all as given and intermedianal antipole a.
+In addition to the competition photos, all regional and international entrants must upload one high-resolution (minimum 300 dpi, 1,500 pixels wide or larger) color JPEG (JPG) of the building's exterior for display at the awards ceremonies. b.
 Also, a photograph (JPEG) of the management team (minimum 300 dpi, 750 pixels wide or larger) responsible for daily management of the building(s) is required.

-Total of 9 attachments required - Up to 11 allowed

-SECTION 1: BUILDING OPERATIONS & MANAGEMENT

-This section is designed to provide the reader with an overview of the building(s) and property since the judging at the regional and international level does not include a physical inspection of the building(s) and property.

-1.1 Describe the following:

-- a.
-Number of Public Entrances and their physical characteristics
+Total of 11 attachments required - Up to 13 allowed SECTION 1: BUILDING OPERATIONS & MANAGEMENT 5 5 This section is designed to provide the reader with an overview of the building(s) and property since the judging at the regional and international level does not include a physical inspection of the building(s) and property.
+1.1 Describe the following: a.
+Number of Public Entrances and their physical characteristics c.
+Restroom Standard Finishes d.
+Customer Service/Concierge Facilities e.
+Utility Distribution f.
+Elevators and/or Escalators and/or Moving Walks, Lifts, etc. g.
+HVAC Distribution System h.
+Fire Life Safety Systems i.
+Loading Dock & Back of House Tenant Receiving Areas j.
+Parking k.
+Emergency Generator/Back up Power I. Signage and Wayfinding I. Signage and Wayfinding m.
+Multiple Uses (where applicable) I. Signage and Wayfinding

-- b.
-Common Area Standard Finishes

-- c.
-Restroom Standard Finishes

-- d.
-Customer Service/Concierge Facilities

-- e.
-Utility Distribution

-- f.
-Elevators and/or Escalators and/or Moving Walks, Lifts, etc.

-- a.
-HVAC Distribution System

-- h.
-Fire Life Safety Systems

-- i.
-Loading Dock & Back of House Tenant Receiving Areas

-- j.
-Parking

-- k.
-Emergency Generator/Back up Power

-- I. Signage and Wayfinding

-- m.
-Multiple Uses (where applicable

-Maximum of 2,000 words